 Intermediary premium debtor risks are monitored through the use of premium bordereau on a monthly basis and internal controls are in place to ensure that premiums are received at the correct time.

-There have been no material changes in this risk in the reporting period other than the inclusion of within credit terms premium debt included in the calculation (as noted above).
+There have been no material changes in this risk in the reporting period.

 C.4 Liquidity risk